 The Veloz is all-new for 2022.
 While it’s still based on the Toyota Avanza, the latest version is now a standalone model and not just a trim level.

-The 2022 Toyota Veloz features a stylish front end dominated by a high-mounted hexagonal main grille flanked by slim long LED headlamps.
+The new gen Toyota Veloz features a stylish front end dominated by a high-mounted hexagonal main grille flanked by slim long LED headlamps.
 Moving on to the side, it gets a full-length chrome beltline trim that begins from the headlights.
 It also features wheel-arch extensions for that SUV-look.
 At the rear, the taillights are linked by an LED lightbar.
 An integrated faux skid plate adds some ruggedness to the rear bumper design.
 All Veloz variants feature 17-inch alloy wheels shod with low-profile 205/50 R17 tires.

 Inside, it follows the basic dashboard layout of the all-new Avanza, but with a more premium treatment.
 The restyled console features an electronic parking brake with auto hold.